Skip to main content

 Embrace Autism | Home | symbol EmbraceAutism white

 Whatever I choose, I will still have autism.
-Therefore I choose to EMBRACE AUTISM, be a SUPERHERO, TAME, CHERISH, UTILIZE, and see what is GREAT about me!
+Therefore I choose to EMBRACE AUTISM, and TAME, CHERISH, UTILIZE, and see what is GREAT about me!

 Highlights